Academia Pomeroy Covered Bridge

 The Academia Pomeroy Covered Bridge at 278 ft (portal to portal) is the longest remaining covered bridge in Pennsylvania.

 Built in 1902, this single-lane, double-span wooden covered bridge crosses Tuscarora Creek between Spruce Hill and Beale Townships, in Juniata County.
 Its design is based on the Burr truss developed by Theodore Burr, who was the preeminent bridge designer and builder of his time.
-Owned by the Juniata County Historical Society, located in Mifflintown, since 1962.
+The bridge has been owned by the Juniata County Historical Society, located in Mifflintown, since 1962.

 It was listed on the National Register of Historic Places in 1979.
 The bridge is located about a mile east of the Tuscarora Academy, which is also listed on the National Register.